boudinfl/acm-cr/README.md

 3397271.3401032.qrels  # relevant judgments
 ```

-Actually, there are 30 papers and 169 topics.
+Actually, there are 33 papers and XXX topics.

 Below is the list of papers used for generating queries.